marceloeatworld/JakartaEE/README.md

-# Projet d'exemple Jakarta EE 10 avec IntelliJ Community et Tomcat 10.1.10
+# Example Project Jakarta EE 10 with IntelliJ Community and Tomcat 10.1.10

-Ce projet d'exemple vous montre comment configurer un projet Jakarta EE dans IntelliJ Community et comment importer la bibliothèque servlet Jakarta dans une classe Java.
-Il vous guide également sur la configuration de Tomcat 10.1.10 dans IntelliJ Community.
+This example project shows you how to set up a Jakarta EE project in IntelliJ Community and how to import the Jakarta servlet library into a Java class.
+It also guides you on setting up Tomcat 10.1.10 in IntelliJ Community.

-## Étapes
+## Steps

-1. Créez un nouveau projet dans IntelliJ Community.
+1. Create a new project in IntelliJ Community.

    ![Création du projet dans IntelliJ Community](1.png)

-2. Importez la bibliothèque servlet Jakarta.
+2. Import the Jakarta servlet library.
      ` import jakarta.servlet.*;
        import jakarta.servlet.http.*;
        import jakarta.servlet.annotation.*;  `

    ![Importation de Servlet Jakarta dans une classe Java](2.png)

- 4. Importez la bibliothèque JSF.
+ 4. Import the TSTL library.

    ` import jakarta.faces.*;`